sonocircuit/nisho/README.md

 # nisho

-nisho is a personal instrument that has been written and redefined over the past year. it's an interval player, keyboard and pattern sequencer for norns.
+nisho is a personal instrument that has been written and redefined over the past two years. it's an interval player, keyboard and pattern sequencer for norns.

 **requires:**